salamander2/RaspberryPi/README.md

 If you press the `~` key and see that it is not `~` that means your keyboard is not setup properly.

 * run `sudo raspi-config` from the command line
+* if you don't have a mouse plugged in, use the <TAB> key and arrow keys to navigate.
 * highlight `4 Internationalisation Options` and press enter
 * you should see an option for keyboard layout, select that
 * you should change to a `Generic Key` keyboard when in doubt